Henry the Fowler: Rule

 The piece abruptly starts with a clause.
 It relates that Henry I (Saxo Heimricus), following the advice of an unnamed bishop, had invaded the Bavarian kingdom (regnum Baioariae) in a hostile way.
 Decidedly, it hints at the unlawfulness of this encroachment, namely in that Bavaria was a territory in which none of Henry's forefathers had ever possessed even a foot (gressum pedis) of land.
 This was also the reason – by God's will (Dei nutu) – for him having been defeated in this first campaign.
 This can be seen as proof that Henry did campaign against Bavaria, and Arnulf, more than once.

 In the second chapter, the unknown chronicler hints that Henry's predecessor on the throne, Conrad I, had also invaded Bavaria in an equally unlawful and hostile (non regaliter, sed hostiliter) fashion.
 Conrad is said to have marauded through the land, murdering and pillaging, having made many children orphans (orphanos) and women widows (viduas).
 Ratisbon, the duke's seat, was set to light and looted.
 After Conrad committed all these crimes (peccatis), it reports that divine providence (divino nutu) forced him to withdraw.
 The reason for this is not mentioned.

 The last section is a eulogy to Duke Arnulf who is described as a glorious leader (gloriosus dux), being blessed by heaven (ex alto) with all kinds of virtues, brave and dynamic.
 He alone had saved his people from the scourge of the Saxons (de sevienti gladio paganorum) and given them back their freedom.

 This panegyric to the Bavarian duke is unparalleled for its time and underlines his position of power in the southeast of the East Frankish realm, so endangered by disintegration, so that "Arnulf ... nearly [found] the same resonance in the scarce historiography of his time, as did King Henry".

 Henry besieged Arnulf's residence at Ratisbon and forced the duke into submission.
 Arnulf had crowned himself as king of Bavaria in 919, but in 921 renounced the crown and submitted to Henry while maintaining significant autonomy and the right to mint his own coins.

 In his time, the king was considered primus inter pares (first among equals).
 The king and princes formulated policies together and the position of the monarchy could only be consolidated gradually.
-Even under Otto the Great and later monarches, consensus building would remain important.
+Even under Otto the Great and later monarchs, consensus building would remain important.